Monishver11/monishver11.github.io/_posts/2024-12-22-probability-2.md

 - The likelihood ($$ P(B \mid A) $$), which is the probability that a person with the disease would test positive on a medical test.
 - The evidence ($$ P(B) $$), which is the total probability that anyone, sick or healthy, would test positive.

-Bayes Rule helps us combine this information to update our belief about the probability of the disease (hypothesis $$ A $$) given the test result (evidence $$ B $$).
+Bayes' Rule helps us combine this information to update our belief about the probability of the disease (hypothesis $$ A $$) given the test result (evidence $$ B $$).

 #### **Why is Bayes' Rule Crucial in Machine Learning?**

 Bayes' Rule is central to a variety of machine learning models, particularly in probabilistic and Bayesian approaches.
 Some key applications include:

-1. **Naive Bayes Classifier**: In supervised learning, the Naive Bayes classifier uses Bayes Rule to classify data based on conditional probabilities.
+1. **Naive Bayes' Classifier**: In supervised learning, the Naive Bayes' classifier uses Bayes' Rule to classify data based on conditional probabilities.
 It assumes independence between features, simplifying the computation of probabilities.

-2. **Model Inference and Parameter Estimation**: Bayesian methods in machine learning, like Bayesian neural networks, use Bayes Rule to update the distribution of model parameters as new data is observed, instead of relying on point estimates.
+2. **Model Inference and Parameter Estimation**: Bayesian methods in machine learning, like Bayesian neural networks, use Bayes' Rule to update the distribution of model parameters as new data is observed, instead of relying on point estimates.

-3. **Decision Theory**: Bayes Rule helps in decision-making processes by quantifying the uncertainty associated with different outcomes, especially when there is a probabilistic component to the environment or model.
+3. **Decision Theory**: Bayes' Rule helps in decision-making processes by quantifying the uncertainty associated with different outcomes, especially when there is a probabilistic component to the environment or model.

 #### **Associated Properties of Bayes' Rule**